DoD-Platform-One/bigbang/README.md

 > All Big Bang documentation is also provided at [https://docs-bigbang.dso.mil](https://docs-bigbang.dso.mil) offering a better experience and improved searchability.

-The following list are useful starting points in the Big Bang documentation.
+Several useful starting points in the Big Bang documentation are listed in the following:

 - [Developer Contribution Documentation](./docs/developer/README.md)
 - [Key Big Bang Concept Overviews](./docs/understanding-bigbang/README.md)